cartridge/cartridge-copy-assets/README.md

 This module adds the following to a project:

-* copy-assets - This will run all of the copy tasks.
+* `gulp copy-assets` - This will run all of the copy tasks.
-* copy-assets:build - Copies your public folder to you build folder.
+* `gulp copy-assets:build` - Copies your public folder to you build folder.
-* copy-assets:fonts - Copies your fonts over to your public folder.
+* `gulp copy-assets:fonts` - Copies your fonts over to your public folder.
-* copy-assets:media - Copies your media over to your public folder.
+* `gulp copy-assets:media` - Copies your media over to your public folder.

 ## Config